-Strozzapreti is a type of dried pasta typical of Italy, in particular from the area of Romagna in region of Marche.
+Strozzapreti is a type of dried pasta typical of Italy, in particular from the area of Romagna in the Marche region.
 Pasta for the poor was made at home and consisted of simple ingredients, though this one called for skilled hands.
-The stretched out pasta was flattened with a rolling pin, cut into strips about 1-1.5cm long, cut into 5cm, and then formed by hand one at a a time.
+The stretched out pasta was flattened with a rolling pin, cut into strips about 1-1.5cm long, cut into 5cm, and then formed by hand one at a time.
 This type was smothered in rich sauce, usually a ragù.

 The same pasta is made diversely in different zones of Italy.
 In Trentino, up north, the strangolapreti are gnocchi made with stale bread, spinach, egg, and a Trentinese grain, served with melted butter and sage.
 In Milano, they add a soft cheese to this recipe.

-In Umbria, it's a elongated square-shaped pasta made from flour and water.
+In Umbria, it's an elongated square-shaped pasta made from flour and water.

 In Lazio, Rome area, the strozzapretti are spaghettoni cut by hand and lathered with a layer of tartufo, yum.

 In the city of L'Aquila, they resemble thick cords made with semolina and are about 20cm long.

 In the south, in Salento, they've become potato gnocchi; in Calabria, a gnocchi made with flour, egg and salt.

 The most common recipes are made with:

 - mushrooms and turkey